IsobelDing/academic-kickstart2/content/home/experience.md

   location = "Hong Kong"
   date_start = "2017-09-01"
   date_end = "2018-07-01"
-  description = """
-  Jianing was a Ph.D. student in Department of Logistics and Maritime Studies at HK PolyU.
-She is fortunately advised by Professor Kai Pan and Chung-Lun Li.
+  description = """Jianing was a Ph.D. student in Department of Logistics and Maritime Studies at HK PolyU.
+She is fortunately advised by Professor Kai Pan and Chung-Lun Li."""

-  """

 [[experience]]
   title = "Research Assistant"